appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 # TreeSelect

-This page explains how to use the Treeselect widget to allow users to select a single option from a hierarchical list.
+This page explains how to use the TreeSelect widget to allow users to select a single option from a hierarchical list.

 ## Content properties